Infamoustrey/smartsheet/CONTRIBUTING.md

 Please take a moment to review this document in order to make the contribution process easy and effective for everyone involved.

+## Feature Requests

+Feature requests are welcome.
+But take a moment to find out whether your idea fits with the scope and aims of the project.
+The idea is full api coverage!
+If it doesn't fit that description provide a good description why you think it should be added anyway!
+We're open to new ideas!

+## Pull Requests

+Good pull requests (patches, improvements, new features) are a fantastic help.
+They should remain focused in scope and avoid containing unrelated commits.

+**IMPORTANT**: By submitting a patch, you agree to allow the project owner to license your work under the same license as that used by the project.

 ## Using the issue tracker

 [GitHub Issues](https://github.com/Infamoustrey/smartsheet/issues) is the preferred channel